ULHPC/tutorials/advanced/R/README.md

 	module load lang/R/3.2.0-ictce-7.3.5-Rmpi

-Then, outside of R shell write a file named `parallelSum.R` with the following code:
+Then, outside of R shell write a file named `parallelAirDests.R` with the following code.

+**Warning**: when using parallelization in R, please keep in mind that communication is much slower than computation.
+Thus if your problem is involving a long computation then you are right to use it, otherwise, if your problem is a large quantity of data you must use `data.table` or `dplyr`.

 	library(Rmpi)
 	library(snow)